 As young architects, we often get extremely frustrated by the quality of our work, or the quality of our teams.

-From my point of view, in my late 20's, I see several potential solutions to combat this problem of "bad design", which we as a profession are not taking seriously yet:
+From my point of view, I see several potential solutions to combat this problem of "bad design", which architects as a profession have not done a good enough job with:

 1) Educate the User.

 In America, design education is sorely lacking.
 Yes, indeed, our world is proliferated by Instagram tourist traps, and Pinterest boards, and Etsy artisanal items, and Apple products.
 Design awareness is at an all-time high, but not design education.
 We are so very able to choose a beautiful dress, or the best-looking cellphone, and yet when it comes to large scale items (buildings, cars, cities) we don't seem to have the vocabulary, or the courage, to call out bad behavior or poor craftsmanship.
 Design education should be more accessible, so that when architects and designers and developers do present their work, we are not naturally intimidated by flashy images, and capable of understanding the solution at hand.
 When software developers create applications, they undergo usability testing, and many many rounds of user interviews.
 When the application is shipped, there are manuals and readmes that explain and educate the features of the tool.
 I don't see why the same logic doesn't apply to design.